 Here’s the fun “thing” about working in a service industry, you get to play a lot around diverse technologies.
-That’s real fun!
-In a blog post before, we took a shot at Xamarin vs Ionic.
+In the previous blog, we explored Xamarin vs Ionic.
 With this blog post, I will try to differentiate between React Native and Ionic as competing platforms for building non-native apps.

-React Native and Ionic – Same Objective But Different Approach
+React Native vs Ionic – Same Objective But Different Approach

 Before we dive deep into details of our “React Native VS Ionic” and actually point out the differences between the two, let’s first understand how these frameworks work under the hood.

 React Native as Dynamic runtime approach